bimalka98/LaTeX-Templates/README.md

 If you are unable to understand any of these simply Google it or look in YouTube as there are vast number of good tutorials.

-### `AssignmentTemplate`
+### `Assignment_Template_8-15_Pages`

 Almost all the LaTeX syntaxes you may need during composing a college assignment are given here in an example document.
-All you need to do is download the `AssignmentTemplate` folder into your PC and change it as your wish.
+All you need to do is download the `Assignment_Template_8-15_Pages` folder into your PC and change it as your wish.
 Otherwise you can simply fork this repo to your profile.

-Following features are included in the `AssignmentTemplate` template.
+Following features are included in the `Assignment_Template_8-15_Pages` template.

-* A standard cover Page for a college assignment
+* A standard cover Page for a College assignment
 * Manage bibliography using BibTeX
 * Include a figure, table, simple mathematical expression